FlowRamAlltimes/MinimalisticChat/README.md

 2. Friend or somebody else and a bit of time

-3. The disire to spend time here
+3. The desire to spend time here

 ## Description